enjoy every moment of your wedding KNOWING THAT EVERYTHING IS TAKEN CARE OF

 Be sure to look at this wedding to see more of Jennings Trace

-The courtyard, an outdoor ceremony space, as well as the barn next to it are relaxed and charming.
+Butler’s Courtyard take up an entire city block and is full of rustic small town charm.
+The courtyard as well as the barn next to it are relaxed and charming.
 There’s also a brick patio reception space under a white tent that gives an intimate and private feeling to your wedding.
 But the original bank building, with its brick walls and exposed wooden and metal features, has an industrial feeling.

 Great for: Cozy and elegant weddings.
 All wedding themes would work here.